 Myth 3- You have to remove the nipple to lift the breast.
 No, you are cutting around the areola, but the nipple stays attached to the breast tissue below at all times.

 Truth- In many cases, the very full upper part of the breast can only be achieved with the addition of a breast implant.
 Many women do not have enough breast volume to have a very round breast after lift without an implant.
 They do look pretty and natural, but if you are going for the push up bra look without a bra, this is not possible without adding an implant.
+Many women are happy to continue wearing a bra to achieve this look without undergoing surgery.
+A popular option is the push up strapless bra.

 Hope this helps